Tserieskinda/Sfs-System-Editor/README.md

 Double click to zoom into a planet
 Shortcut keys (pc) WASD to move, (you can also use scroll wheel), R to replace, B to add body, Z to zoom and delete key to delete.

-## Tool bar- has 3 options,
+## Tool bar- has 4 options,
-1. Drag to adjust orbit, allows you to physically move a planbet by your finger and itll automatically calculate the orbital values, (if they do not appear the same in game, its because the world starts at time 11 day, but the program shows the world at time 0, so make orbital direction 0 so the planet does not move)
+1. Drag to adjust orbit, allows you to physically move a planbet by your finger and itll automatically calculate the orbital values, (if they do not appear at that position the same in game, its because the world starts at time 11 day, but the program shows the world at time 0, so make orbital direction 0 so the planet does not move)
 2. High Resolution surface, self explanatory
 3. WASD Speed- adjust speed of camera movement
+4. Icon Size (adjust the size of planet icon when seen from far)

 ## Editing sidebar-
 Appears when you click on a planet